Samir4569/Wine-Quality-Classification/README.md

 I also split the data into train and tests sets with a test size of 20%.

-I tried three different models and evaluated them using Mean Absolute Error.
+I tried two different models and evaluated them using Accuracy_score and Classification Report.
 I used accuracy_score and classification_report because it is relatively easy to interpret and outliers aren’t particularly bad in for this type of model.

 I two different models:
-*	**Multiple Linear Regression** – Baseline for the model
+*	**k-nearest neighbor** – Baseline for the model
 *	**Random Forest** – Again, with the sparsity associated with the data, I thought that this would be a good fit.

 ## Model performance